 This former Canadian Pacific Railway station is an important part of Owen Sound’s cultural heritage.
 The station is a unique building, built in 1946, with elements of prairie, art deco and art moderne architectural styles.
-The property was vacant for 10 years until purchased by the City and repurposed to house this unique, new brewery and restaurant.
+The property was vacant for 10 years until purchased by the City and repurposed to house this unique brewery and restaurant.

 - Full wheelchair access